striezel/weather-information-collector/doc/task-files.md

 # Example of a complete task file

-The following example is a complete task file for the weather-information-collector program (as of version 0.5.3):
+The following example is a complete task file for the weather-information-collector program (as of version 0.7.0):

     # This line is a comment and will be ignored by the program.
     #And so is this line.

     # use OpenWeatherMap API
     api=OpenWeatherMap
+    # collect data about current weather
+    data=current
     # city of London, UK
     location.name=London
     # one request every hour, e.g. every 3600 seconds